-So, now the question is: how should parents use (or not use?) the technology that allows us to monitor our kids’ use of technology?
+So, now the question is: how should parents use (or not use?) the technology that allows them to monitor kids’ use of technology?
 As a mom of three, the access is appealing to me in a lot of ways.
 Having a magic crystal ball to peer into to reassure me that my kids are safe?
 That sounds like a digital Xanax!
-But Dr. Samantha Rodman, a clinical psychologist based in North Bethesda, Maryland, suggests that before we jump to use these apps, we should pause to figure out 1) the specific reason we want to use them, and 2) how we will use them in a way that won’t harm their relationships with our kids.
+But Dr. Samantha Rodman, a clinical psychologist in North Bethesda, Maryland, suggests that before we jump to use these apps, we should pause to first figure out 1) the specific reason we want to use them, and 2) how we will use them in a way that won’t harm their relationships with our kids.

 “Apps that track kids have positives and negatives, like all parenting decisions,” Rodman says.
 “Parents can feel safer about knowing their kids’ whereabouts, but that knowledge can also lead to more worry when parents know more than they ever could have known in previous generations.”

-The old what you don’t know won’t hurt you adage.
+The old adage comes to mind: what you don’t know won’t hurt you.
 Right.
 Sometimes ignorance can be bliss.

 Rodman says that parents who decide to use tracking apps should just be transparent with their kids.
 “It is essential to talk to [them] about what you’re going to be tracking, if anything, so that this isn’t done in secret, which can permanently damage trust.”

 And that’s the heart of my own ethical conundrum.
 Namely, is the benefit of perceived safety worth the potential cost of betraying my kid’s trust?

-Here are a few more things about these apps that parents should think about:
+Here are a few more things about these apps that I’m thinking about personally, that other parents may want to think about, also:

-- If you’re not open that you’re using a tracking app, how can you use your child’s mistakes (driving too fast, texting behind the wheel, etc.) as opportunities to teach your child safer behaviors?
+- If you’re not upfront that you’re using a tracking app, how can you use your child’s mistakes (driving too fast, texting behind the wheel, etc.) as opportunities to teach your child safer behaviors?

 - Is your child old enough and responsible enough to even have a phone to begin with?
 If you’re considering tracking your child, that might speak more to your child’s readiness level for using technology to begin with.